Fakemon: Design

-Controversy
+Confusion with real Pokémon

 Fakemon designs have occasionally been so similar to the visual language of Pokémon that they have been confused for real leaks.
 For example, a set of three fake fire, water, and grass starter Pokémon were created by Leopoldo Spagna as a hoax in 2018, prior to the announcement of Pokémon Sword and Shield.
 Spagna's designs were featured on multiple websites as a legitimate rumor, leading fans to create fan art and memes of the supposed Pokémon.
 While he later apologized for the hoax, PokéNinja, a Twitch streamer, backed a special tier of the Kickstarter for Temtem, a game resembling Pokémon, putting forth one of the fake Pokémon, Platypet, as a monster design.
 Platypet was first included within the game when it released early access through Steam on January 21, 2020.
 In the game's universe, Platypet stars in a cartoon about toxic-elemental Temtem creatures.

 The 2024 Game Freak data breach revealed that a ninth, Flying-type evolution of Eevee had been planned for the 2016 games Pokémon Sun and Moon, but scrapped due to similarities to a design made by a fan.